 Everyone seems to gain weight in different places: some pack on the pounds in the arms, stomach or even butt while others may find that their thighs are getting thicker.
 Although you can’t spot reduce one area on your body, you can use weight loss methods to reduce your overall body fat.
 As you begin to lose weight your thighs will start to slim down.
-Healthy weight loss occurs at a rate of 1 to 2 lbs. per week; at this rate you can lose up to 4 lbs. in two weeks and have slimmer thighs.
+Healthy weight loss occurs at a rate of 1 to 2 lbs. per week; at this rate you can lose up to 4 lbs. in two weeks and have thigh fat loss.

 Remove 250 to 500 calories from your daily diet.
 You need to create a deficit of 3,500 calories to lose 1 lb. of weight.
 You can eat smaller portions, eat slower and leave the table when you no longer feel hungry.
 Try eating smaller meals more often to fight off the urge to snack.
 Use the nutrition label to determine the number of calories in each serving.